wp-plugins/yonox-add-multiple-posts/Readme.txt

 == Installation ==

 Extract the zip file and just drop the contents in the wp-content/plugins/ directory of your WordPress installation and then activate the Plugin from Plugins page.
+Go to the new admin menu created.
+Enjoy.

+== Screenshots ==

+1. Adding posts one per line.
+2. Progressbar processing posts.
+3. Process finished.
+4. How it looks on the admin posts page.